September 9, 1969: Black cat spooks Cubs and allows Mets to seize the day

 The incident that earned this game a place in baseball lore happened in the top of the fourth inning.
 The Cubs put themselves in a good position to score a run after Glenn Beckert hit a double to center field.
 With Billy Williams at the plate and Ron Santo on deck, the game was interrupted when a black cat showed up on the field.
 The cat walked behind the on-deck circle where Santo was standing and then paraded in front of the Cubs dugout before disappearing under the stands.
 Ron Santo said in an MLB article that appeared years later that the cat “looked right at [Cubs manager] Leo [Durocher] and went underneath the stands.”1 No one thought much about it at the time.
 The Mets' Ed Kranepool said that cats were frequently found at Shea since “we had a lot of rats there.”2 After the cat disappeared, the game continued.
 The Cubs scored their lone run of the game when Santo singled in Beckert.

-Seaver pitched impressively that day.
-He kept Cubs batters out of scoring position all afternoon.
-He had 5 strikeouts and lowered his ERA to 2.43.
+Seaver pitched impressively that night, keeping Cubs batters out of scoring position.
+He had five strikeouts and lowered his ERA to 2.43.

 The Mets added to their lead when they scored two more runs in the bottom of the fourth inning.
 Donn Clendenon hit a two-run homer to extend the Mets lead as Ferguson Jenkins continued to struggle against the Mets hitters.